bioinformatics-core-shared-training/linear-models-r/README.md

-# Further Statistical Analysis in R
+# Introduction to Linear Modelling with R

 ## Description

-The course will cover linear regression, ANOVA and non-parametric ANOVA.
+The course will cover ANOVA, linear regression and some extensions.
 It will be a mixture of lectures and hands-on time using RStudio to analyse data.
-By the end of this course you should be able to:

 # Aims: During this course you will learn about:

 - ANOVA
-- Assessing correlation between two variables
 - Simple and multiple regression
 - Generalised Linear Models
+- Introduction to more advanced topics, like non-linear models and time series.

 # Objectives: After this course you should be able to

-- Select an appropriate test for analysing data
+- Realise the connection between t-tests, ANOVA and linear regression
-- Analyse data using linear regression
+- Fit a linear regression
-- Check the assumptions of linear regression are met by the data
+- Check if the assumptions of linear regression are met by the data and what to do if they are not
-- Check the fit of the linear regression model to your data
 - Know when linear regression is not appropriate and have an idea of which alternative method might be appropriate
-- Know how to check that the ANOVA assumptions are met by the data
-- Analyse data using non-parametric ANOVA
 - Know when you need to seek help with analysis as the data structure is too complex for the methods taught

 # Pre-requisites